Boeing E-3 Sentry: NATO

 NATO acquired 18 E-3As and support equipment, with the first aircraft delivered in January 1982.
 The aircraft are registered in Luxembourg.
 The eighteen E-3s were operated by Number 1, 2 and 3 Squadrons of NATO's E-3 Component, based at NATO Air Base Geilenkirchen.

 NATO E-3s participated in Operation Eagle Assist after the September 11 attacks on the World Trade Center towers and the Pentagon.
 NATO and RAF E-3s participated in the military intervention in Libya.

+From January 2011 to September 2014, NATO E-3s were deployed to Mazar-i-Sharif International Airport, Afghanistan, as part of NATO's International Security Assistance Force (ISAF) mission.
+The aircraft were used for air traffic control of military aircraft over the country, as well as surveillance, and tactical management of friendly aircraft.
+During the mission to Afghanistan, NATO E-3s flew 1,240 missions and accumulated 12,240 flying hours.

-Presently, 16 NATO E-3As are in the inventory, since one E-3 was lost in a crash and one was retired from service in 2015.
-The latter was due for its six-year cycle Depot Level Maintenance (DLM) inspection which would have been very costly.
-The "449 Retirement Project" resulted in reclamation of critical parts with a value of upwards of $40 million which will be used to support the 16 active aircraft.
+Presently, 14 NATO E-3As are in the inventory, since one E-3 was lost in a crash and three were retired from service in 2015, 2017, and 2018.
+The first was due for its six-year cycle Depot Level Maintenance (DLM) inspection which would have been very costly.
+The "449 Retirement Project" resulted in reclamation of critical parts with a value of upwards of $40 million which will be used to support the remaining active aircraft.
 Some of the parts to be removed are no longer on the market or have become very expensive.